 - People with diabetes are up to five times more likely to develop heart disease or have a stroke than those without diabetes

 Fortunately, these complications aren't inevitable if you take action and manage your diabetes well.

-Early diagnosis may also reduce the risk of developing complications later on.
-It's very important that you find out if you are at risk of Type 2 diabetes because then you can get support to lower your risk of, or even stop you, developing the condition.
+Reduce your Risk: It's very important that you find out if you are at risk of Type 2 diabetes because then you can get support to lower your risk of, or even stop you developing the condition.